-What OAT says about their flipped classroom policy: Teachers spend at least an hour after school helping with homework.
+What TSS says about their flipped classroom policy: Teachers spend at least an hour after school helping with homework.
 Students may stay at school and seek teachers' help in order to either finish or do most of their homework while they are still at school.

 While all schools measure individual progress and achievement in students, they have different ways of doing this.
 For instance, many traditional schools gauge progress through report cards, which give students lettered or numbered grades.
 Other schools, meanwhile, measure progress in other ways, either in addition to or instead of giving grades.
 For instance, they may offer prose-based feedback (i.e, comments), academic achievement reporting, habits and behaviour reporting, and parent-teacher meetings.
 In choosing the right school for your child, take a close look at its policy for measuring the individual progress of students.